Riverside South, Manhattan: Second phase

-Site resale and completion

-Carlyle and Extell takeover
+Carlyle and Extell operation

+Takeover and additional structures

 Trump and his partners sold Riverside South, excluding the finished condominiums, to the Carlyle Group and the Extell Development Company for $1.76 billion in June 2005.
 The syndicate had beat out several other bidders including the Related Companies, Vornado Realty Trust, and the Durst Organization.
 Carlyle obtained a 50% ownership stake in the project, while Extell took a 25% stake and sold the remaining 25% to an Irish development consortium.
 Shortly afterward, Carlyle and Extell resold three rental apartment buildings to Equity Residential for $816 million.
 Trump, who contended that the sale price was just over half what the property was worth, sued his partners, but he lost.
 The Corcoran Group also sued Trump, claiming that he had failed to pay sales commissions for apartments sold there.
 Carlyle and Extell also attempted to sell the land between 59th and 61st streets before withdrawing their plans in December 2005.
-The seventh structure, 120 Riverside Boulevard, opened in early 2006, and the developers began erecting the northbound West Side Highway tunnel between 62nd and 65th streets that year.
+The seventh structure, 120 Riverside Boulevard, opened in early 2006.
 The third phase of Riverside Park South opened that August, and the development's first supermarket also opened in 2006.

+Also, in 2006 the developers began erecting a tunnel between 61st and 65th streets for the eventual relocation of the West Side Highway.
+An agreement called for the developer to construct the northbound tunnel as the support for Riverside Boulevard and the state Department of Transportation to construct the adjacent southbound tunnel.

 In the mid-2000s, Extell developed the Avery condominium building at 100 Riverside Boulevard, as well as the Rushmore nearby at 80 Riverside Boulevard.
 The West Side Highway's 72nd Street exit finally closed in June 2007, though the connection from Riverside Boulevard to Riverside Drive did not open for another four years.
 A fourth section of Riverside Park South opened in 2008.
 Thomas Balsley subsequently designed three more sections of the park.
 In addition, Extell began developing the Aldyn condominium and a rental tower between 62nd and 63rd streets in early 2008, and it received a $613 million loan to develop the towers.
 The Avery was finished in 2008, followed by the Rushmore in 2009 and the Aldyn in 2010.
 Amid weakening demand for condos at the Aldyn, Avery, and Rushmore, several prospective condo buyers sought to cancel their purchases.
 Multiple would-be buyers at the Rushmore sued Carlyle and Extell in 2009 after the developers refused to refund their apartment deposits; they received a $15 million refund after three years of litigation.
 Extell filed plans for 40 Riverside Boulevard (later One Riverside Park), just north of Riverside Center, in 2009, and Hill West Architects was hired to design a 33-story building on that site.